-Governor's Luncheon Address at Bank Negara Malaysia Monetary Policy Conference 2017 - "Monetary Policy Autonomy: Intricacies, Instruments and Independence"Speaker: Muhammad bin Ibrahim Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 24 Jul 2017
+Governor's Luncheon Address at Bank Negara Malaysia Monetary Policy Conference 2017 - "Monetary Policy Autonomy: Intricacies, Instruments and Independence"Speaker: Governor Muhammad bin Ibrahim, FCB Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 24 Jul 2017

 Monetary policy was thought to be a relatively simple and straightforward business.
 It was widely concluded that all that the central bank needed to do was conduct monetary policy in a way consistent with the inflation-target and ensure that employment levels are satisfactory.
 Life should have been easy for central banks.
 The holy grail of monetary policy was achieved.
 Central banks had finally understood how monetary policy should best be conducted.
 This was one of the primary explanations for the Great Moderation – the period of prolonged macroeconomic stability that preceded the 2007-2008 Global Financial Crisis.

 Today, the situation is markedly different.
 Conducting monetary policy is anything but easy.
 For the advanced economies, despite almost 10 years of easy monetary policy, inflation is still persistently below target and economic recovery remains slow and fragile.
 The latest enigma is strong growth devoid of inflationary pressure.

 For open economies, especially in emerging markets, we are left to manage the spillovers of extraordinary policy measures implemented in the advanced economies.
 These spillovers have had tremendous implications on emerging market central banks through macroeconomic and financial instability, financial and foreign exchange market volatility, and more importantly, the ability and autonomy of central banks in the region to conduct monetary policy.